corona-warn-app/cwa-verification-portal/docs/architecture-overview.md

 ##	Context
 The Verification Portal is part of the Portal Server.
-The Portal Server consists of this component and the Verification IAM.
+The Portal Server consists of this component and the Verification IAM and is a logical grouping of services and not a "Server" in the traditional sense.

 The context is:
 - Verification Portal